Zhou Yang (politician): History

-After the People's Republic of China was declared in 1949, Zhou became one of Mao Zedong's most-supported literary theorists.
-His report, On the Military Tasks of Philosophy and Social Science Workers, delivered to Mao in 1963, was one of the catalysts for the Cultural Revolution.
-However, during the late stage of the Cultural Revolution Zhou was himself imprisoned after falling out of favor.
+Zhou's report, On the Military Tasks of Philosophy and Social Science Workers, delivered to Mao in 1963, was one of the catalysts for the Cultural Revolution.
+However, during the late stage of the Cultural Revolution Zhou was himself imprisoned after falling out of favor due to differing view points on the importance of art in politics.

 After the Cultural Revolution ended, he was rehabilitated and given new political offices.
-At that time he apologized to victims of his literary witch-hunt campaigns in the past.
-He also advocated the humanist aspects of Marxism within the Communist Party near the end of his life, and was attacked again for such views.
+At that time he apologized to victims of past campaigns.
+He also advocated the humanist aspects of Marxism within the Communist Party near the end of his life, and was criticized again for such views.